apereo/cas/cas-server-documentation/installation/Pac4j-Authentication.md

     class="org.jasig.cas.integration.pac4j.authentication.handler.support.UsernamePasswordWrapperAuthenticationHandler" />
 {% endhighlight %}

-You may use a specific pac4j authenticator using the `setAuthenticator` method.
+You may use a specific pac4j authenticator using the `setAuthenticator` method, the default one being the `SimpleTestUsernamePasswordAuthenticator`.